Codex tasks fail in characteristic ways. Recognizing the failure mode is faster than retrying with a slightly different prompt.

 End-of-lesson check

-What is the core idea behind "When Codex Fails: Debugging The Agent"?
+What is the main idea of "When Codex Fails: Debugging The Agent"?

 Codex tasks fail in characteristic ways.
 Recognizing the failure mode is faster than retrying with a slightly different prompt.

-Which term best describes a foundational idea in "When Codex Fails: Debugging The Agent"?
+Which concept is most central to "When Codex Fails: Debugging The Agent"?

 tool loop